jkenlooper/chillbox/docs/features.md

     [pip install --no-index ...](https://github.com/jkenlooper/chillbox/blob/main/src/chillbox/bin/site-init-service-object.sh#L123)
     command is used when installing Python services on the chillbox server for better security.
+- Each site can use and configure a secure [Redis] instance that is only available on a unix socket.
+Only the site's services can access it.
 - Website services run on [Alpine Linux] and don't use [systemd]
   - [OpenRC] and [s6] is used instead of [systemd] to align with the goal of using less software.
 Also see [A word about systemd](https://skarnet.org/software/systemd.html) from the author of [s6].
 - Shell scripts are [POSIX] compliant